Provide funding for the enhancement of learning opportunities not otherwise available to the students in Schenectady Public Schools.

 Since 2006 we awarded 179 grants totaling $133,143.00.
 Grants have been used to fund a green house, musical instruments, physical education activities, classroom libraries, mini computers, author visits, field trips, and a number of very creative activities.
 We also work with other organizations that support the schools, help the summer recreation program and contribute to the backpack program.

-The Foundation will pay tribute to members of the school community with our Crystal Apple Awards, which are given to a community organization that contributes to the education of our students and to a Distinguished Alumnus.
-The Dr. Ray & June Benenson Community Service Award recipient is Temple Gates of Heaven and The Ernie Kahn Outstanding Alumnus recipient is Matt Sypniewski.
-We will also recognize the 26 recipients of the 2015 grants.
-These winners serve as a valuable reminder of the importance of education and service to community.
+The Foundation paid tribute to members of the school community with our Crystal Apple Awards, which were given to a community organization and a distinguished alumnus.
+The Dr. Ray & June Benenson Community Service Award was given to the Congregation Gates of Heaven for their many contributions to the students in our district.
+The Ernie Kahn Outstanding Alumnus Award was given to NYS Supreme Court Justice Matt Sypniewski.

 Schenectady Teachers Receive Grants